rauc/rauc/docs/advanced.rst

 Security
 --------

-The RAUC bundle format consists of a squashfs image containing the images and the manifest, which is followed by a public key signature over the full image.
+The RAUC bundle format consists of a SquashFS image containing the images and the manifest, which is followed by a public key signature over the full image.
 This signature is stored in the CMS (Cryptographic Message Syntax, see RFC5652_) format.